markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 another just in case their normalized forms are equal.
-To normalize a label, strip off the opening and closing brackets, perform the *Unicode case fold*, strip leading and trailing [whitespace] and collapse consecutive internal [whitespace] to a single space.
+To normalize a label, strip off the opening and closing brackets, perform the *Unicode case fold*, strip leading and trailing spaces, tabs, and line endings, and collapse consecutive internal spaces, tabs, and line endings to a single space.
 If there are multiple matching reference link definitions, the one that comes first in the document is used.
 (It is desirable in such cases to emit a warning.)

-The contents of the first link label are parsed as inlines, which are used as the link's text.
 The link's URI and title are provided by the matching [link reference definition].

 Here is a simple example: